Buy online and Save! Pre-purchase your ticket online to access tickets at a discounted rate and skip the ticket queues

-Located in the Hauraki Gulf, Waiheke Island is only a 40-minute ferry ride from the Downtown Auckland ferry terminal.
+Located in the Hauraki Gulf, Waiheke Island is approximately a 40-minute ferry ride from the Downtown Auckland ferry terminal.
 You'll cruise past Auckland's stunning coastlines and beautiful islands as you journey towards your destination.
 You can also catch the ferry from Devonport Wharf.

 Waiheke Island makes for a perfect half or full day trip from Auckland.
 But with so much to see, it's also a superb weekend getaway or extended holiday destination.